 As its name implies, sloped edging is installed at an angle, with the top of the rectangular block hidden, either by dirt and grass, or by pavement.
-The bottom portion of the block is also hidden by the road surface, as shown in the diagram below.
+The bottom portion of the block is also hidden by the road surface, as shown in the diagram at right.

 Williams Stone Company offers a full line of sloped edging, in a variety of widths, depths and short pieces and wedges for radius curves, as follows:

 - Radius pieces:

 - 4- to 6-foot lengths for 30- to 125-foot radius.

 - Short pieces for over 10- to 30-foot radius.